martindenion/dmway/README.md

 # dmway

+d for dynamic, m for mapping and way from gateway.

 The objective of this project is to develop an application that links a network of sensors and Thingsboard.
 This application includes:
 - checking the format of the data received by the sensors